tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-upgrade.md

 ### Keep credentials up to date

 If your scale set uses any credentials to access external resources, such as a virtual machine extension configured to use a SAS token for storage account, then ensure that the credentials are updated.
-If any credentials, including certificates and tokens, have expired, the upgrade fails and the first batch of virtual machines are left in a failed state.
+If any credentials including certificates and tokens have expired, the upgrade fails and the first batch of virtual machines are left in a failed state.

 The recommended steps to recover virtual machines and re-enable automatic OS upgrade if there's a resource authentication failure are:

-* Regenerate the token (or any other credentials) passed into your extension(s).
+* Regenerate the token (or any other credentials) passed into your extensions.
 * Ensure that any credential used from inside the virtual machine to talk to external entities is up to date.
-* Update extension(s) in the scale set model with any new tokens.
+* Update extensions in the scale set model with any new tokens.
 * Deploy the updated scale set, which updates all virtual machine instances including the failed ones.

 ### REST API